rameshuv/bonus-hunt-guesser/docs/compliance-checklist.md

 - [ ] Legacy data handled safely with defaults; deprecated options mapped to new settings; migrations are idempotent and version-based.

 ## 17. Release and Documentation
-- [ ] Version bumped (8.0.16/8.0.18 per header) with changelog covering DB migrations and features.
+- [ ] Version bumped (8.0.23 header/metadata) with changelog covering DB migrations and features.
 - [ ] Readme and Info & Help updated; include optional screenshots/GIFs and QA notes.

 ## 18. QA and Acceptance